spokencloud/avaya-cloud-api/NodeJS/README.md

 To build the API, you need npm and node.js installed to run this project.
 Run 'npm i' in the folder to install node modules
+Run 'npm run compile' to compile and create declaration files Run 'npm run unit' to run all unit tests

 ##  Sample calls